We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 Expert Take

-If you are choosing on flush performance alone, the 1.6 GPF Drake is the value champion of TOTO's lineup and one of the best-flushing toilets at any price.
+If you are choosing on flush performance alone, the Drake and UltraMax II are a dead heat, both at 1,000 grams, so the 1.6 GPF Drake wins on price rather than power and is the value champion of TOTO's lineup.
 The only reason to look past it is that the exposed trapway and seam between tank and bowl take more effort to clean, and you usually buy the seat separately.
 For a guest bath or a showpiece, that is where the UltraMax II earns its premium.

 The case for the UltraMax II